BPATHAK10/EchoCraft/README.md

 ## 🧠 Features

 - 🔤 **Custom tokenizer and parser** to handle shell command input
+- 🛠️ **Custom Command Implementation** for some basic shell commands
 - 🔁 **Pipelines** (`|`) and **Redirections** (`>`, `<`) supported
 - 📜 **Command history** management
 - 📂 Built-in commands like `cd`, `pwd`, `echo`, and more